Yzhibin/artbook/README.md

 cd ~/artbook/node
 npm run start
 ```
-> To change port that the middleware runs on, change the port number at server.js Line 3.
+> To change port where the middleware runs on, change the port number at server.js Line 3.

 ## Shutdown